Register Forgot login?

 Only official, final albums

 Do not review the unfinished promo version of the album, like those with an incomplete tracklist or an unfinished production (rough mix etc.).
 Only review what is meant to be reviewed: either an official promo copy released by the band for this exact purpose, or the actual, final album.
+You may select which specific version you're reviewing from the drop-down list on the review form.

 Don't worry, we're not as harsh as you might think after reading this.
 We are very reasonable; we just don't want any garbage on the site, and we just want to make sure no one spends a lot of time to send us stuff, and then whine that they wasted their time because their stuff wasn't accepted.